-The approach we've presented here generates a range of psychological hypotheses, including predictions about both reliably developing aspects of human nature and patterns of variation among populations.
+The approach we have presented so far generates a range of psychological hypotheses, including predictions about both reliably developing aspects of human nature and patterns of variation among populations.
 Perhaps most important, this framework also provides a rich array of concepts and tools for generating additional hypotheses.
-Collections of social norms form institutions, which in turn create incentives that our minds adapt to, both during development (Figures 1 and 2) and over cultural evolutionary time as more successful motivations, strategies, heuristics, world views, socialization practices and decision-making biases proliferate.
+Collections of social norms form institutions, which in turn create incentives that our minds adapt to, both during development (Figures 1 and 2) and over cultural evolutionary time, as more successful motivations, strategies, heuristics, worldviews, socialization practices, and decision-making biases proliferate.
 Better institutions, infused with custom-fit psychologies, can spread by the various processes discussed above to increase the scale and intensity of cooperation.
 This means that to understand contemporary psychological variation, we need to examine how societies have scaled up (and fallen apart) in different places and over millennia.

-Kin-based Institutions
+Kin-Based Institutions

 The most primordial of human institutions are those surrounding kinship, and in most societies over our species' history, these institutions have dominated social, political, and economic life (Murdock 1949).
-Formed by constellations of norms, kin-based institutions regulate and influence (1) the treatment of a large extended network of relatives, including distant cousins and affines (e.g. obligations to in-laws), (2) who marries whom (e.g. preferences for cousin marriage), (3) the inheritance of social identity (e.g. what's my clan?), (5) post-marital residence (where should newly married couples live?) and (4) economic interdependence (e.g. corporately-owned clan lands).
-Such norms are particularly powerful and highly stable because they anchor on, harness and extend, aspects of our evolved psychology, including those related to kin altruism, incest aversion, reciprocity and pair-bonding (Henrich 2016; McNamara & Henrich 2017), and thereby effectively shape the social networks within which people operate.
-After the origins of agriculture, fierce intergroup competition to control territory favored increasingly intensive forms of kinship that tied people together in tight interdependent webs that supported high-levels of parochial cooperation and solidarity toward one's kin group-toward one's clan, kindred or tribe (Henrich forthcoming; Zeng et al. 2018).
+Formed by constellations of norms, kin-based institutions regulate and influence (a) the treatment of a large extended network of relatives, including distant cousins and affines (e.g., obligations to in-laws); (b) the preferences and taboos regarding who can marry whom (e.g., people should marry their cousins); (c) the inheritance of social identity (e.g., clan affiliation); (d) cultural prescriptions on postmarital residence (e.g., newly married couples must live with the husband's family); and (e) economic interdependence (e.g., corporately owned clan lands).
+Such norms are particularly powerful and highly stable because they anchor on, harness, and extend aspects of our evolved psychology, including those related to kin altruism, incest aversion, reciprocity, and pair bonding (Henrich 2016, McNamara & Henrich 2017), and thereby they effectively shape the social networks within which people operate.
+After the origins of agriculture, fierce intergroup competition to control territory favored increasingly intensive forms of kinship that tied people together in tight interdependent webs supporting high-levels of parochial cooperation and solidarity toward one's kin group-toward one's clan, kindred, or tribe (Henrich 2020, Zeng et al. 2018).
 With the rise of states, kin-based institutions were weakened, but kinship nevertheless remained the most important institution in people's lives.

-While galvanizing cooperation at lower levels, powerful kin-based institutions inhibit the formation of voluntary associations, modern firms, and effective secular governing institutions.
-That is, they impede cooperation at higher levels and among strangers.
-This suggests that people from populations that have been dominated by intensive kin-based institutions will behave less cooperatively towards strangers, anonymous others, and impersonal organizations (e.g. the government).
-Two papers have recently tested these ideas using both global and regional datasets (Enke 2019; Schulz et al. 2019).
-Globally, using national-level data, Schulz et. al. show that populations with less intensive kin-based institutions contribute more to strangers in public goods games, engage less in anti-social (revenge based) punishment, and make more voluntary blood donations to anonymous strangers.
-Using first- and second-generation immigrants from different places both Enke and Schulz et. al confirm these same patterns using various survey-based measures of trust and fairness towards strangers.
-These analyses compare individuals living in the same country, but with different cultural origins.
+While galvanizing cooperation at lower levels, powerful kin-based institutions inhibit the formation of voluntary associations, modern firms, and effective secular governing institutions-that is, they impede cooperation at higher levels and among strangers.
+This suggests that people from populations that have been dominated by intensive kin-based institutions will behave less cooperatively toward strangers, anonymous others, and impersonal organizations (e.g., the government).
+Two papers have recently tested these ideas using both global and regional data sets (Enke 2019.
+Schulz et al. 2019).
+Globally, using national-level data, Schulz et al. (2019) show that populations with less intensive kin-based institutions contribute more to strangers in public goods games, engage less in antisocial (revenge-based) punishment, and make more voluntary blood donations to anonymous strangers.
+Using first- and second-generation immigrants from different places, Enke (2019) and Schulz et al. (2019) confirm these patterns using various survey-based measures of trust and fairness toward strangers.
+These analyses compare individuals living in the same country but coming from different cultural origins.

-If intensive kin-based institutions do indeed have substantial impacts on trust, fairness and cooperation toward strangers and anonymous others then this psychological question is transformed into a historical question: how can we account for the variation in the intensity of kin-based institutions around the world?
+If intensive kin-based institutions do indeed have substantial impacts on trust, fairness, and cooperation toward strangers and anonymous others, then this psychological question is transformed into a historical question: How can we account for the variation in the intensity of kin-based institutions around the world?